ArnyminerZ/MarkdownText/README.md

 * Blockquotes are not supported.
 * Nested lists are not supported.
 * Code blocks are not supported.
-* Automatic links are not supported.
+* Tables are not supported.
 * Horizontal rules do not fill the whole width.

 ## Usage